Pittsburgh PA Premises Liability Attorney

 - Someone who has entered a property without permission or legal authorization.
 A property owner does not owe any duties of care to a trespasser unless the trespasser is under the age of 18.

 It is a property owner’s responsibility to fulfill these duties of care to the best of his or her ability.
 If a property owner carelessly or deliberately does not fulfill these duties, he or she is negligent.
-Negligence can lead to a poorly maintained or defective property that puts visitors at risk of serious injuries.
+Negligence can lead to poorly maintained or defective property that puts visitors at risk of serious injuries.
 For example, if a swimming pool owner failed to maintain reasonable safety of their pool and you suffer a preventable an injury, you are able to take legal action against the negligent property owner with the help of an experienced Pittsburgh swimming pool accident attorney.

 Once you file a premises liability case in Pennsylvania, it becomes your burden of proof to show using clear evidence that the property owner is legally responsible for your accident.
 The burden of proof in a premises liability case is a preponderance of the evidence: enough evidence to show that the property owner is more likely than not (at least 51%) responsible for the accident.